Stephan Schröck: International career

 Schröck was born to a German father and a Filipina mother, making him eligible to represent Germany or the Philippines at the international level.
 He initially chose Germany, as he has represented the country at U-18, U-19 and U-20 levels.

-Under previous FIFA statutes, Schröck could have switched to the Philippines until his 21st birthday but he didn't take that option, neither was he called up during this time.
+Under previous FIFA statutes, Schröck could have switched to the Philippines until his 21st birthday but he did not take that option, neither was he called up during this time.
 In early October 2008, the Philippine Football Federation wanted to get him to play for the Philippines in 2008 AFF Championship qualification tournament.
 However, he was not able to as he was already over the age of 21.
 FIFA eventually removed the age limit on players switching nations in early June 2009, making him eligible again to switch to the Philippines.
 In July 2010, Schröck announced his intention to play for the Philippines in the 2010 AFF Championship qualification tournament in Laos, but was ultimately left out of the squad as his documents had not been processed in time.

 2014 FIFA World Cup qualifiers

-It was only in March 2011 where he went to the Philippines to finalize his documents and was tipped to be ready for the 2014 FIFA World Cup qualification first round.
+It was only in March 2011 when he went to the Philippines to finalize his documents and was tipped to be ready for the 2014 FIFA World Cup qualification first round.
 He eventually made his full international debut for the Philippines in the first leg of the first round of the World Cup qualifiers on 29 June 2011 against Sri Lanka, playing the full 90 minutes in a 1–1 draw and also receiving a yellow card.
 In the second leg on 3 July 2011, he again played the full 90 minutes in a 4–0 win.
-However, he received another yellow card and was suspended along with team captain Alexander Borromeo for the first-leg of the second round qualifiers against Kuwait.
+However, he received another yellow card and was suspended along with team captain Alexander Borromeo for the first leg of the second round qualifiers against Kuwait.
 The Philippine Football Federation appealed to FIFA to rescind his suspension, but was unsuccessful.

 Without Schröck, the Philippines lost 3–0 to Kuwait in the first-leg.
 Believing the deficit could be overturned, he came back for the second leg against the wishes of his club.
-He would score the opening goal from 25 yards deep into the first half injury time, but was not enough to help the Philippines make a comeback as they eventually lost 2–1.
+He would score the opening goal from 25 yards deep into the first half injury time, but it was not enough to help the Philippines make a comeback as they eventually lost 2–1.